-- Data on population by age and sex. - Data on the number of deaths over the reference period by age and sex. - Data on the number of deaths among women age 15-49 (or age 12-49) who died during pregnancy, delivery, or within 6 weeks after the end of pregnancy. - Data on the number of births over the same reference period by age of the mother. - Data on children ever born and children surviving (or dead) by age of mother.
+- Data on population by age and sex. - Data on the number of deaths over the reference period by age and sex. - Data on the number of deaths among women aged 15-49 (or 12-49) who died during pregnancy, delivery, or within 6 weeks after the end of pregnancy by accidental or incidental cause of death. - Data on the number of births over the same reference period by age of the mother. - Data on children ever born and children surviving (or dead) by age of mother.